ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 #### Deploy BlueCompute to Lite Cluster

 We created a couple of handy scripts to deploy the Bluecompute Stack for you in the Lite Cluster.
-Please run the following command.
+If you haven't done so, please [Create a New Bluemix Space](#create-a-new-space-in-bluemix) and [Create a Bluemix API Key](#create-a-bluemix-api-key).
+Then, run the following command:

 ```
-$ ./install_bluecompute_ce.sh <cluster-name> <Optional:bluemix-space-name> <Optional:bluemix-api-key>
+$ ./install_bluecompute_ce.sh <cluster-name> <bluemix-space-name> <bluemix-api-key>
 ```

 Once the actual install of Bluecompute takes place, it takes about 5-10 minutes to be fully deployed.
 So it might look like it's stuck, but it's not.
 Once you start to see output, look for the `Bluecompute was successfully installed!` text in green, which indicates that the deploy was successful and cleanup of jobs and installation pods will now take place.
 Please wait a minute or two to access the web app since some of the Microservices Pods are still initializing.